darrellsuggs/darrell.thoughts/categories/writing-therapy.md

 author_profile: true
 entries_layout: list
 classes:
 description: "I find writing to be an oddly satisfying form of therapy.
-Like cleaning out the fridge and making a meal from the extracted ingredients."
+Kind of like cleaning out the fridge but also making a meal from the extracted ingredients."
 ---